The Best Starch For Jeans for 2026 [Review & Guideline]

 PVA is commonly used in a variety of industries, including:

-Packaging: PVA is used to manufacture packaging materials such as films, bags, and bottles.
+Packaging: PVA is used to manufacture various packaging materials, including films, bags, and bottles.

 Textiles: PVA is used to make fibers and fabrics that have excellent strength, durability, and water resistance.

-Adhesives: PVA is commonly used as an adhesive in the woodworking industry due to its excellent bonding properties.
+Adhesives: PVA is commonly used in the woodworking industry for its excellent bonding properties.

-Paper: PVA is used in the paper industry as a coating agent to improve the strength and durability of paper.
+Paper: PVA is used in the paper industry as a coating agent to enhance paper strength and durability.

 Pharmaceuticals: PVA is used as a binder, coating agent, and solubilizer in pharmaceuticals.